billy1234/PyWebPlot/README.md

 ## Database

-This app requies a SQL server database.
+This app has an MsSQL Server database.

 `initdb.sql` has the table creation + population wih some random data.